 Since emojis aren’t a concrete way of communicating and are better used to convey emotions, not everyone is going to read your emoji the same way.
 Just like how we can misread people’s facial expressions and body language, we can misinterpret the intent of an emoji.
 This opens up the possibility of someone reading your email subject line in a way that either doesn’t make sense or directly opposes the intent of what you wrote.

-Another thing to be aware of is that because emojis aren’t standardized the way letters and numbers are, different apps, operating systems, and services will use different emoji graphics.
+Another thing to be aware of is that because some emojis aren’t standardized the way letters and numbers are, different apps, operating systems, and services will use different emoji graphics.
+While many emojis are in unicode, and will translate across different devices, not all of them are.
 You can always check what they will look like on various devices with websites like Emojipedia, but you still run the risk of not having enough emoji support.
 Plus, the emoji you’re using could not exist on other keyboards yet, and your recipient will only receive an ◻︎ in its place.

 The biggest risk of all when you’re sending emojis out in emails is that misusing or using too many of them can just look stupid, make you seem out of touch, and like you don’t know how to communicate with the young people.
 Really resist any temptation to use a heavy hand when crafting your subject lines, a little goes a long way here.
 Otherwise, you can end up in the spam folder with subject lines like this:

 I said it earlier, but I’ll reiterate here— emojis and emoticons are great at grabbing people’s attention.
 If you open your email and only one subject line has an emoji in it, that’s probably the first place your eye is going.
 The bright pop of color, especially against the new dark modes available on some devices, draws people in.